 My pieces are inspired by nature, archaeology, folklore, heritage and the magick of the British Isles- subjects which I have been fascinated with all of my life.
 As well as traditional designs, I also offer my own artistic and drawing skills and welcome commissions and ideas for pieces.

-The Uffington White Horse from a magickal summer field trip I made this year around many of the chalk hill figures of Southern England.
+The Uffington White Horse from a magickal summer field trip I made in 2015 around many of the chalk hill figures of Southern England.

 I hand carve and finish every piece- the only machines I use are Foredom, Proxxon and Dremel carvers and an industrial dust extractor.
 I also use traditional hammer and chisels.
 No CNC routers, computer designs, carvers or sand-blasters.
 Slate edges are filed by hand and the surfaces are hand-sanded with up to six grades of wet and dry paper.
 If the piece requires enamelling, this is also done by hand.

-A Dremel and a dust extractor nozzle- the only machines I need.
+A Dremel 3000 and a dust extractor nozzle.

 All of this is a time consuming process (a cheeseboard/trivet typically takes around two hours to create), but it’s important to me to offer *truly* hand-crafted and bespoke items which will last for centuries.